 Who are the GCDHH staff members?

-The Georgia Council for the Hearing Impaired, Inc. (GCDHH) staff members are a team of hard–working, specially trained professionals dedicated to helping Georgians who are deaf, hard of hearing, late deafened or deaf-blind as well as speech issues by improve their quality of life.
+The Georgia Center of the Deaf and Hard of Hearing, Inc. (GCDHH) staff members are a team of hard–working, specially trained professionals dedicated to helping Georgians who are deaf, hard of hearing, late deafened or deaf-blind as well as speech issues by improve their quality of life.
 Staff members have extensive knowledge hearing loss and communication issues.
 GCDHH also has a board of directors to help guide our organization.

 How can I learn more?